 The ensuing window automatically opens the Printers & scanners menu, which shows each printer available to the Windows 10 user.
 This is where — if all was well — you would see Microsoft Print to PDF listed alongside real-world printers.
 In this scenario, however, it’s not, so to fix that, you need to click Add a printer or scanner at the top of the window.

 From there, Windows will attempt to find your elusive printer, but since the one we’re trying to install doesn’t exist in the physical world, it will come up short.
 Simply click the The printer that I want isn’t listed prompt, which should appear shortly.

-After opening the “Advanced printer setup,” select “The printer that I want isn’t listed” and then choose “Add a local printer or network printer with manual settings.”
-In the next window, open the drop-down menu beside “Use an existing port,” select “FILE: (Print to File),” then click “Next.”
+This opens up a new window, one in which you can add a printer manually.
+Select Add a local printer or network printer with manual settings.
+In the next window, open the drop-down menu beside Use an existing port, select FILE: (Print to File), and click Next.

-In the following window, choose “Microsoft” as the manufacturer then scroll down to highlight “Microsoft Print To PDF” before hitting “Next” yet again.
+In the following window, choose “Microsoft” as the manufacturer, then scroll down to highlight Microsoft Print To PDF before hitting Next again.
 When given the choice to replace the current driver or use the driver already installed, we recommend simply using the current driver and selecting Next.
 After Windows 10 prompts you to name the print-to-PDF feature — we recommend just assigning it the default name so it’s easier to find — click Next one last time to install the desired printer.

-With the function now available for use, simply open the document or web page you wish to convert to PDF and navigate to the “Print” function.
-After the print prompt screen opens, select “Microsoft Print to PDF” in the list of printer destinations and then click “Print” to convert the file to PDF.
+With the function now available for use, simply open the document or webpage you wish to convert to PDF and navigate to the Print function.
+When prompted, select Microsoft Print to PDF in the list of printer destinations and click Print to convert the file to PDF.